 “The experience presented here by Criterion allows you to more comprehensively absorb the film with proper context, regardless of what you end up thinking of it.
 Be forewarned: it’s the kind of experience that could sour friendships, romantic relationships, and your tenuous grasp on reality.
 Regardless, it’s one of the most indelible cinematic experiences you’ll have for some time.”
 Bad Ass Digest Criterion Blu-ray review

-Buy Blu-ray Amazon.comMOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+Buy Blu-ray Amazon.comMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+Furthermore, as an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.